 How to configure USB Storage mapping so that users can access USB storage media attached to the IGEL LX Client within Citrix sessions?

-Within the IGEL Setup or an UMS profile you basically need to configure these parameters:
+Within the IGEL Setup or a UMS profile, you basically need to configure these parameters:

 Activate Devices > Storage Devices > Storage Hotplug > Client drive mapping > Dynamic.
 This option activates dynamic client drive mapping.
 It automatically recognizes new storage media as they are connected to the thin client.
 The thin client beeps and shows a notification while it mounts the new device.
 The storage devices automatically become usable on the thin client and in Citrix ICA Sessions.